-Around 3.5 million people line the streets for the significant Thanksgiving tradition—it’s the king of all parades.
+Around 3.5 million people line the streets for the significant Thanksgiving tradition—as it’s the king of all parades.
 New York actually puts out an alert that downtown is basically gridlocked for the day, with multiple street closures and packed walkways.
-While extremely congested, there’s an undeniable majestic energy with all those excited folks bustling around.
+While extremely congested, there’s undeniable majestic energy with all those excited folks bustling around.

 You can’t spectate at Macy’s Herald Square, even though it’s where Macy’s actually resides.
 The parade does finish up here, but media and cameras occupy the area, so it’s closed to the public.